Senior Gear Editor

 Cons: Not the most exciting style or features

 The Environ Jacket is their signature jacket for all-mountain versatility.
-The 3L shell is durable and on the heftier side of materials we tested in this review, but maintains great mobility and breathability despite that, being worthy of some backcountry use as well as resort-time, though this wouldn’t be our first choice for a backcountry-only shell.
-There’s plenty of storage space with two chest pockets, two hand pockets, one interior dump pocket and an interior media pocket.
-One unique feature that we had yet to see on a ski jacket before is the removable hood, which is a nice option for bluebird days on the mountain or if you’re just someone who never skis with a hood.
+The 3L shell is durable and on the heftier side as far as the jackets we tested in this review, but maintains great mobility and breathability despite that, being worthy of some backcountry use as well as resort time (though this wouldn’t be our first choice for a backcountry-only shell).
+There’s plenty of storage space with two chest pockets, two hand pockets, one interior dump pocket, and an interior media pocket.
+One unique feature that we had yet to see on a ski jacket before is the removable hood, which is a nice option for bluebird days on the mountain or if you’re just someone who never skis with a hood to begin with.

 Arc’teryx Rush Ski Jacket ($750)